hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 \end{equation*}
 $$

 where $$C$$ is the number of classes.
-The reasoning behind this choice of scaling parameter is outside the scope of this blog post, and can be found at paragraph 4.1 of the [AdaCos paper][adacos_paper].
+The reasoning behind this choice of scaling parameter is outside the scope of this blog post and can be found in paragraph 4.1 of the [AdaCos paper][adacos_paper].
 As for the other method proposed in that paper, Adaptive AdaCos &mdash; I've never seen it being successfully deployed in real-world problems.

 <a name="subcenter-arcface"></a>